maddoxg-MechE/maddoxg-MechE.github.io/matlab.md

 [View Project](projects/Project_7.md)

-### Matlab Project: 8
+### Matlab Project: 1st order ODE Solver for circuit
-Built a MATLAB solver using 5-point Gauss–Legendre quadrature to compute the nonlinear period of a simple pendulum as a function of initial angle.
-Validated the integration routine against an analytical benchmark and evaluated the period using one vs. two quadrature intervals to study accuracy.
+Simulated the transient voltage decay of an RC circuit by solving a first-order ODE in MATLAB.
+Compared Euler’s method at multiple time steps with the exact solution and with ode45 under different tolerances to study accuracy, stability, and step-size effects.

 [View Project](projects/Project_8.md)